SuryaRaja2602220011/End-to-end-Azure-Data-Engineering-project-using-Olympics-Data/readme.md

 **Summary**: Delete your resources if you’re done with the project to prevent post-trial charges.
 Always verify in **Cost Analysis** afterward. 🚀

-## About me
-I am **Ata S. Shaikh** an experienced Data scientist and Data engineer.
-I have a Master's degree in Artificial Intelligence from the prestigious university The University of Mumbai.

-I have strong background in Data Engineering, Data Science and Machine learning.
-I solid understanding of Python and all it's libraries for data engineering and machine learning.
-I am proficient in Advanced SQl queries, have ample knowledge of business intelligence tools like Tableau PowerBI and Excel.

-Additionaly I am an excellent communicator capable of communicating complex information in digestable format to technical as well as non-technical stakeholders.

-If you need any guidance feel free to connect with me LinkedIn: https://www.linkedin.com/in/theatashaikh